kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 ## The 'verify' Function

-You have to implement a [`verify`](http://passportjs.org/docs/configure) function, which will be used by Kuzzle Backend to grant or to deny access to a user.
+You have to implement a [`verify`](http://passportjs.org/docs/configure) function, which will be used by Kuzzle to grant or to deny access to a user.
 The actual name of this function can be set in the `strategies` object using the `verify` method.

 The number of arguments taken by the `verify` function will depend on the authentication strategy.
 For instance, a `local` authentication strategy requires that the `verify` function validate both a `username` and `password`, so these two arguments will be input to the `verify` function.